Translate

 “It’s fine.”

-Outside, thunder rolled across the town.
+Outside, thunder rolled low across the rooftops of Corinth.

 Ava nodded.